Avoiding The Superstar Sales Rep Trap

-For your business to be valuable – and sellable one day – you need some way to generate sales after you’re not around.
-The tendency is to hire a superstar salesperson to replace yourself as the rainmaker but that can be a costly trap.
+For your business to be valuable – and sellable one day – you need some way to generate sales after you’re gone.
+Many business owners hire a superstar salesperson to replace themselves as a rainmaker but that’s a trap.

 To be as valuable as possible, your company needs a sales team – not just a single salesperson.
 But how do you build an entire sales team?
 Wouldn’t it be more prudent to hire a sales rep first?
 The answer is no. Hiring a single sales rep will only keep your business reliant on one person.
 You need a team and the faster the better.
 Here are three tips for building a sales team on a shoestring:

 Sales reps are expensive to find and train, so in order to avoid running out of cash before they are fully ramped up, consider switching your customer billing cycle to charging some or all of your bill up front.
 If you stagger your billing, you can simply ask for a larger portion of your payment up front.
 If half your customers agree to the larger deposit, you’ll have more cash to build your sales team and more time for them to train up.